retune/festival-2018/_events/NaoiseBoyle.md

     url: http://radicalspaceslab.com/

 intro: |
-  Radical Ecologies is the first in a series of workshops by Radical spaces Laboratory that aims to engage participants to think critically and imaginatively about the composition of our inhabited space and the relationships and interactions contained within.
-Layers of our ecosystem superimpose, clash and infiltrate one and other producing complex systems of intelligent design and unknown accidents of time and space.
+  Radical Ecologies is a critical thinking workshops by Radical spaces Laboratory that aims to reimagine the composition of our inhabited space and its relationships and interactions.
 How can design engage with this complex space in meaningful ways?
 How can we experiment with new strategies, systems, technologies, topologies and politics creating new ways of experiencing?
 What types of tools can we employ to deal with systems of scale?
 Drawing from methods of speculation, critical thinking and experimentalism we will investigate these layers and co-create responses.
 Participants will explore topologies, discuss and map the different actors that are at play, creating experimental narratives and prototyping artifacts/scenarios that explore new relationships and connections.

 outro: |
   Setting up an independent design research practice that engages with communities and technology in experimental ways.